AML-Project-Group/impersonation_detection/README.md

 * The remaining 78 features have been subdivided into 4 groups on the basis of the correlation.
 We then have the original dataframe and 4 smaller dataframe: we could test each of them to see where we get the best results

-* In the first smaller dataframe, none of the features has a normal form
+* In the first smaller dataframe, df20, none of the features has a normal form

 * Tried to transform the data using normalisation, standardisation and also PowerTransformer, but there was no or just little improvement in the normal distribution

-* Decided to binarise every features: not sure this is the best solution, need to check the results
+* Decided to binarise every non-binary features: not sure this is the best solution

+* Binarised also the other dataframes, so now there are 10 dataframes to test: the original one, the 4 smaller ones and the binarised versions